 Two weddings I went to that cost in the $80-100,000 range sadly resulted in divorce.
 Perhaps if they had focused more on each other and not on trying to impress other people for one day, they would have stayed together.

 A Budget Wedding Is Just Fine

-I’m not sure how much more fun we’d have if we spent 12X more on our wedding to match the national average.
+I'm not sure how much more fun we'd have if we spent 12X more on our wedding to match the national average.
 Perhaps 20% more fun?
-Or maybe we’d have 50% less fun because we’d feel more financial stress for such an ephemeral event.
+More likely, we'd have 50% less fun because we'd feel more financial stress for such an ephemeral event.

 One of the things we did with our wedding savings was return to Hawaii every year until 2016 and pretend we were on another honeymoon each time.
 We'd always return to the beach where we got married and celebrate afterward.
 It was a fun way to keep our wedding memories going for a long time.